ProjectSunday/projectsunday.github.io/docs/npm-global.md

    * If you have to do more than that, there's a high chance you are doing it wrong.
 1. Following this system lowers the barrier of entry for your project, making it easier for potential contributors to work on your project.
 1. A user should not have to worry about **your** devDependencies.
 That's your job as the project creator/maintainer.
 You have the burden of worry, not the user.
 1. You remove many points and possibilities of failure.
-There are a lot of potential problems that can arrise by people having the wrong version of a dependency globally installed.
+There are a lot of potential problems that can arise by people having the wrong version of a dependency globally installed.
 1. Even if the user already has the dependency globally installed, NPM will default to the locally installed one in the `node_modules` directory.